rkbright/richardbright.me/_posts/2020-04-13-exploring-jekyll-for-static-sites.md

 mysite]$ jekyll new myblog
 </pre>

 You will need to check your firewall setting if you're running on a remote server - Jekyll will render the ephemeral site on port 4000.
-You can use the following commands to check and update your local firewall, if you're runing CentOS.
+You can use the following commands to check and update your local firewall, if you're running CentOS.
 <pre>
-~]$ sudo systemctl status firewalld ##determine if the firewwall is enabled ~]$ sudo firewall-cmd --list-ports ##list ports
+~]$ sudo systemctl status firewalld ##determine if the firewall is enabled ~]$ sudo firewall-cmd --list-ports ##list ports
 Output: 10000/tcp
 ~]$ sudo firewall-cmd --permanent --add-port=4000/tcp ##open port 4000